Badge

 Data Breach Information

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Customer Data and Employee Data.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Employee Data, Stolen credentials, 12.4 million users (CarGurus), Customer Data, 38 million users (Canadian Tire), 140,000 patients (Vikor Scientific supplier) and 38 million customers (ManoMano).

 Lessons Learned and Recommendations